Edwin Vassallo

-Edwin Vassallo (born 24 June 1961) is a Maltese former politician and businessman from the Nationalist Party who served as a member of the Parliament of Malta from 1996 to 2022.
+Edwin Vassallo (born 24 June 1961) is a Maltese politician and businessman formerly from the Nationalist Party who served as a member of the Parliament of Malta from 1996 to 2022.
 He was elected to Parliament in the 1996 Maltese general election, and took office on 5 December 1996, and would serve until 20 February 2022 when Parliament dissolved before the 2022 elections.
 Vassallo was defeated in 2022 elections.
 Vassallo served as a Parliamentary Secretary (junior minister) in various capacities under the premierships of Eddie Fenech Adami and Lawrence Gonzi from 1998 until 2008.
-He also served as the Mayor of Mosta from 2015 to 2016.
+He also served as the mayor of Mosta from 2015 to 2016.
 Vassallo was also a member of the Parliamentary Petitions Committee in the Thirteenth Legislature from 2017 until 2022.

 A shopkeeper, Vassallo chose to run in the 1996 elections for the Nationalist Party.
-Over the years, Vassallo was widely regarded as one of the most ultra-conservative members of Parliament.
+Over the years, Vassallo was widely regarded as one of the most Catholic ultra-conservative members of Parliament.
 The Malta Today wrote in 2022 that his "shopkeeper mentality gave him a lack of sophistication that ironically brought him the allure of a man of the people, a marked distinction in a party of lawyers."
 Vassallo had been one of the most vocal opponents of the introduction of divorce in Malta, which was approved by voters in a 2011 referendum.
 He was also the only MP to oppose the introduction of same-sex marriage in Malta in 2017, and also voted against a domestic violence bill in 2018 which integrated the Istanbul Convention into Maltese law.

+Post-parliamentary political career

+Edwin Vassallo claimed in a video in 2023 to have left the Nationalist Party citing his values and in turn founded a think-tank called the Solidarity Movement (Maltese: Moviment Solidarjetà), which he led as coordinator.
+Vassallo, through MS, has collaborated with the People's Party on a press-conference regarding road projects and works in his native Mosta which he claims were full of irresponsibly planned and resulted in injuries due to lack of safety procedures.
+He is currently a candidate for the 2024 European Parliament elections as an independent.

+In June 2025, Vassallo and Jacob Gauci Cunningham founded the Christian conservative political organisation National Democratic Union (Unjoni Demokratika Nazzjonali (UDM)).
+Vassallo stressed that the UDM is a political organisation, not a political party.
+He did not rule out evolving the organisation into a political party in the future.